 Jessica joined the Rotaract Club of Toronto in 2015 to become more involved in the community and build friendships.
 She served on the board of directors as secretary and treasurer in previous years.
 Jessica hopes to enhance her leadership skills as vice president while encouraging our club is to raise community awareness of Rotaract, inspiring other students and young professionals to serve.
 Since moving to Toronto, Jessica has only received haircuts by Rotaractors and Rotarians at the "Shave For The Brave" events, donating the hair to the Wigs for Kids project.

-Katherine was very excited to discover Rotaract; our mission of service, professional development, and, of course, having fun was exactly what she was looking for.
+Katherine was very excited to discover Rotaract, our mission of service, professional development, and of course, having fun was exactly what she was looking for.
 She officially joined in 2015, truly jumping in with both feet.
-Katherine served as Professional Development Director for two and a half years before moving on to Co-Presidency and Treasurer in 2018-19.
-Our Past Co-President has been apart of four different Annual Fundraiser campaigns and organized two Changeovers, so she really knows how to throw a party.
-Outside of Rotaract, Katherine works in Construction Management where she is, literally, changing the skyline of Toronto.
+Katherine served as professional development director for two and a half years before moving on to co-president and treasurer in 2018-19.
+Our past co-president has been apart of four different Annual Fundraiser campaigns and organized two changeovers, so she really knows how to throw a party.
+Outside of Rotaract, Katherine works in construction management where she is, literally, changing the skyline of Toronto.

-Ankita Sethi moved to Canada in 2017 and joined the Rotaract family in the same year to build new friendships, and embrace different cultures.
+Ankita Sethi moved to Canada in 2017 and joined the Rotary family in the same year to build new friendships, and embrace different cultures.
 The values instilled in her, paired with an innate desire to generate a positive impact motivate her to do good in the world.
-As International Service Director, she plans to build relationships with other Rotaract clubs and do service projects that create opportunities to empower individuals financially and socially.
+As international service director, she plans to build relationships with other Rotaract clubs and do service projects that create opportunities to empower individuals financially and socially.
 She enjoys a good Netflix binge and jumping off the plane once in a while.
 Ankita can also be found reading in fiction, and literature section of a library.